open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/basicAuthentication/index.md

   enableSelfSignup : ${AUTHENTICATION_ENABLE_SELF_SIGNUP:-true}
 ```

-For Basic auth we need to set :-
+For the Basic auth we need to set:

 -  `provider` -> `basic`